Manchester in 2019: A Lot to Look Forward to

 With the beginning of the season around the corner (Thursday 31st January), the 12 competing outfits have their sights set on the ultimate prize.

 Last year’s Manchester Pride event filled the city with rainbows in a glorious celebration of equality and diversity.
-However, when it was announced that the main stage would be moving in 2019, many attendees were concerned that the festival would lose its identity and that business in the ‘Gay Village’ would suffer.

 The iconic vigil will still take place in Sackville Gardens, and the ‘Gay Village Gathering’ will return, with an outdoor stage, indoor sing-a-long cinema and much more.